bijeebuss/icewallet/readme.md

 2. disconnect the cold storage computer from the internet

-3. create a new private wallet on the cold storage computer
+3. create a new private wallet on the cold storage computer and follow the instructions

     `iwpriv new`

 4. after its created, select the option to print the public key

-5. create a new public wallet on your main computer (it will ask for the public key from the previous step)
+5. create a new public wallet on your main computer and follow the instructions (it will ask for the public key from the previous step)

     `iwpub new`